Gimmick or growth opportunity?

 Unlocking the potential of the mobile wallet

 With incentives from mobile payment mediums like Apple Pay and Samsung Pay, the market for mobile wallets has grown by 42% from 2013 to 2016i in Singapore.
-To add to the growing trend, experts predict an increasing connection between social media apps and paymentii, much like Facebook’s Messenger, which now include payment and check out services for business pages.
+On top of the growing trend, there is increasing connection between social media apps and payment, much like Facebook’s Messenger, which now include payment and check out services for business pages.
 Here’s how SMEs can tap into the growth and benefit from mobile payment: